relaytools/go-wsstat/README.md

 [godocs]: http://godoc.org/github.com/jakobilobi/go-wsstat
 [license]: /LICENSE

 Use the `go-wsstat` Golang package to trace WebSocket connection and latency in your Go applications.
 It wraps the [gorilla/websocket](https://pkg.go.dev/github.com/gorilla/websocket) package for the actual WebSocket connection implementation, and measures the duration of the different phases of the connection cycle.
-The program takes inspiration from the [go-httpstat](https://github.com/tcnksm/go-httpstat) package, which I've found useful for tracing HTTP connections.
+The program takes inspiration from the [go-httpstat](https://github.com/tcnksm/go-httpstat) package, which is useful for tracing HTTP requests.

 ## Install